Quick Answer

 Open banking can help you see account activity in one place, so it is easier to confirm payments and track cash in and out.
 You connect your data through customer-permissioned access with regulated providers.
 That can give you a clearer cashflow view with less manual stitching of screenshots and CSVs.

 A practical place to start is account aggregation, so balances and transactions are easier to review in one workflow.
 Connected records can also support accountant or lender reviews when paired with your statements and invoices.
-If you monitor a compliance trigger, label it as Add current threshold after verification and treat alerts as prompts to review.
+If you monitor a compliance trigger, verify the current rule or threshold from official or source records before using it, and treat alerts as prompts to review.

 Safety starts with consent control: you opt in, choose what data a firm can access, and set how long access lasts.
 In the UK framework, providers must be authorised or registered with the FCA and comply with the Payment Services Regulations 2017.
 Before connecting, verify the firm on the regulated providers page and the FCA register.